 3) Mattress & Mattress Covers: If you’re going with the crib straight from the get-go, or when it’s time to transition your baby from sleeping in a bassinet to sleeping in a crib, getting a high quality mattress is absolutely critical.
 Mattress covers will also come in very handy.

-4) Nightlight: A nightlight installed in your baby’s nursery means better sleep for them and easier attending to middle of the night duties such as feeding sessions or diaper changes for you.
+4) Nightlight: A night lamp installed in your baby’s nursery means better sleep for them and easier attending to middle of the night duties such as feeding sessions or diaper changes for you.

 5) White Noise Machine: If there’s anything that helps put your little trouble maker to sleep when they can’t seem to doze off, it’s a white noise machine.